Ford Torino: 1973

 Separate grille designs were still maintained for Torino and Gran Torino models; they mimicked the 1972s in design.
-The Gran Torino now had a more rectangular grill with the parking lamps horizontally placed in the grille, but the quad headlights were still surrounded with a chrome bezel.
-Base Torino models had a wider full width grill that surrounded the headlamps; however, the parking lamps were located on the outer edge of the fascia.
+The Gran Torino now had a more rectangular grille with the parking lamps horizontally placed in the grille, but the quad headlights were still surrounded with a chrome bezel.
+Base Torino models had a wider full width grille that surrounded the headlamps; however, the parking lamps were located on the outer edge of the fascia.
 The leading edge of the hood was squared off to follow the fascia's lines, and all models shared the same hood.
 The 1973 Torino used the same rear bumper as the 1972 Torino, and incorporated minor changes to meet the 2.5 mi/h mandate.
 Rear bumpers now had new brackets that increased the space between the bumper and the sheetmetal, an impact strip and bumper guards.

 The model line-up for 1973 increased to 11 from the 9 models in 1972.
 The model line-up consisted of "Torino", "Gran Torino", "Gran Torino Sport", and "Gran Torino Brougham."
 The "Gran Torino Brougham" was available as a 2-door hardtop and a 4-door sedan.
 Other models were offered in the same body styles as 1972.
 Bench seats for 1973 reverted to low backs with separate head rests to increase rear visibility.
 The high back bucket seats were still available on the two-door models.
 The hood release was moved to inside for increased security.
 Two-door and four-door models used larger 10 in x 2.5 in rear drum brakes for 1973 to help cope with the extra weight; 1972 models used 10 in x 2 in drums.
 Radial tires were added to the option list which offered longer tread life and better road manners.

 The standard engine remained the 250 CID inline-six for all models except the station wagons and Sport, which used the 302-2V.
 Engine options also remained the same, but all engines now had their compression ratio dropped to 8.0:1.
 Power for all engines was slightly lower than in 1972.
 The 351 CJ continued to be the only high-performance engine and only saw a 2 hp drop from 1972.
 Police package Torinos had the same engine options as the civilian models but with the addition of a high-performance 460-4V exclusive to the "Interceptor" package.